- No current diary items

 Our school currently complies with the Public Sector Equality Duty as set out in The Equality Act 2010.
 Details of our current arrangements and our equality objectives can be found here.

-Any complaints relating to our current SEN arrangements should be discussed further with Inclusion lead Ruby Nasser (Headteacher) on 020 7387 7158 or via email on email@example.com or alternatively contact the Headteacher.
+Any complaints relating to our current SEN arrangements should be discussed further with our SENDCo Sarah Rahaman, on 020 7387 7158 or via email on email@example.com or alternatively contact the Headteacher.